HunkyTornado/auto-extractor/README.md

 # Auto Extractor

-The Auto Extractor is a Python script designed to automate the extraction of compressed archive files.
+The Auto Extractor is a Python script designed to automate the extraction of compressed archive files in the background as a Windows service.
 It monitors a specified folder for newly created archive files, extracts their contents, and moves the extracted files to a destination folder.
 Supported archive formats include ZIP, RAR, 7Z, and TAR, making it versatile for various compression needs.

+## Motive

+Many tasks require extracting compressed files continuously in the background, such as processing incoming data or managing archived content.
+The Archive Extractor simplifies this process by running as a Windows service, ensuring continuous operation without manual intervention.

 ## Key Features

+- **Background Service:** Runs as a Windows service, allowing continuous extraction of compressed files without user intervention.
-- **Automatic Extraction:** Continuously monitors a designated folder for new archive files and automatically extracts them upon detection.
+- **Automatic Extraction:** Monitors a designated folder for new archive files and automatically extracts them upon detection.
 - **Multi-format Support:** Supports popular archive formats including ZIP, RAR, 7Z, and TAR, providing flexibility for different compression requirements.
 - **Parallel Processing:** Utilizes asynchronous and parallel processing techniques to efficiently handle multiple archive extractions simultaneously, enhancing performance.
 - **Configuration Management:** Offers user-friendly configuration setup through a JSON file, allowing users to specify the source, processing, and destination folders for seamless integration into existing workflows.